 As a beginner, you might not know what to look for when buying a ping pong paddle or table and its easy to pick the cheapest or most expensive.
 You’re also unlikely to notice the difference between an entry level paddle versus a high-end paddle.

 At this early stage you should buy a paddle and table that suit your needs, skill level and budget.
 For instance, you might be happy to pay a little extra for something that may last longer.

 We recommend conducting your own research to gain a little understanding of what to look for.
-We’ve done most of the hard work for you in our review of best ping pong tables and best ping pong paddles.
+We’ve done most of the hard work for you in our review of best ping pong tables and best ping pong paddles for beginners.

 4. Find a partner

 We’re not talking about a life partner here, just someone that you can play table tennis with!
 While it is possible to play on your own, it’s much easier and way more fun to play against someone.